 Master of Education in Teaching and Learning

-- Complete the Department of Teaching and Learning application packet, including two letters of reference, an application essay and transcripts.
+- Complete the Department of Teaching and Learning application packet, including:

-- Submit a resume documenting education or leadership experience and at least one year of appropriate professional experience.
+- A resume documenting at least one year1 of appropriate professional experience

 Background Check Requirements

-- Satisfy the College of Education MEd Graduation Requirements.
+- Complete the School of Education M.Ed.
+Graduation Requirements.

 |Teaching and Learning Core|

 |EDTL A698||Teaching and Learning Research Project 1||3|

 |Leadership in Alaska Culture and Social Justice Issues|

 |Complete one of the following:||3|

 |Action Research Experience: Culturally Sustaining Pedagogy for English Language Learners in P-6 Clas|